escobard/quiz-book/README.md

 			- AddQuiz view

-## v0.4
-	- COMPLETED:
-		+ create base navigation for quiz list and quiz components
-		+ style base components

-## To Do's - v0.7
+## To Do's - v0.8
 	- TODO:
 		+ configure data flow including:
-			- new deck addition
-			- new card addition
-			- storage / fetching from AsyncStorage
+			- action for storage / fetching from AsyncStorage
+			- Data update each time a new card / deck is added:
+				+ Either have the application update + fetch the stored decks from Async to reload global data
+				+ Or have the application state update every time, and only fetch data form async during init.
 		+ tune some functionality:
-			- Add score functionality / render methods
+			- Add score functionality / render methods.
+			- Add validation to both forms
 			- Optionally add card deletion / deck deletion mechanisms.

 ## Known Bugs